How To Create The Best Lighting Solutions For Your Home

 - It’s very useful (assuming you have room) to use a small table or even just a bench to set down the things you carried in with you.
 Use a mirror or hang art over the table, with a pair of sconces or small lamps.

-- Equally, a place to sit and remove your boots and/or shoes is very convenient.
+- For extra convenience, have a place to sit and remove your boots and/or shoes.

 These small gestures will add a great deal to your sense of comfort.